-Countless crops have failed, the land is drying up and outlying communities who are entirely dependent upon their fields producing good harvests to keep themselves fed, are turning to one of the most self-destructive methods of getting a little income so they can buy food; they’re cutting down trees to make charcoal.
+Countless crops have failed, coffee yields have decreased, the land is drying up and outlying communities who are entirely dependent upon their fields producing good harvests to keep themselves fed, are turning to one of the most self-destructive methods of getting a little income so they can buy food; they’re cutting down trees to make charcoal.

 With ever decreasing options available to these people to stay alive, this particular commodity can be relied upon to provide a lifeline of income.
 Rural Kenyans aren’t daft, they know they are shooting themselves in the foot by doing so and a growing number understand that reduced tree canopy cover will actually make the drought considerably worse.

 There are over a million Kenyans starving because of this drought and just to add insult to injury, violence has started to erupt in many places including the Rift Valley, north west of Nairobi and a good distance from the communities we’re working with.
 President Uhuru Kenyatta has just given orders for the army to be deployed to deal with the troubles, as Samburu and Pokot militiamen carry out deadly attacks as they search for grass and water for their enormous herds of cattle.

 This deadly violence is undoubtedly attributable to fierce competition for grazing grounds which has been rapidly disappearing as the country continues to swelter but there is also deeply unsettling rumour of political motivation to manipulate ethnicity in order to mount a land grab.
 According to yesterday’s Telegraph, earlier this week a group of Pokot bandits attacked a village in Baringo near Laikipia and they killed seven women and four children.
 Several attacks have also been made on holiday lodges by the pastoralists, who claim the land belongs to them.